AnkurAlpha/AnkurAlpha/README.md

 # AnkurAlpha
 Hi, I am AnkurAlpha (Ankur Kumar)
-- I am a freseher , just got admission in VIT Chennai campus.
+- I am a 1st year student at VIT Chennai campus.
 - I am currently learning Python modules and DSA stuffs, but lover of C++.
 - I love to learn and solve problems specially those in which you need think deep with pen and paper.